Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/kotlin_syntax/README.md

 ### Basics (compared to Java)
 - No need of `;` to break statements (unlike Java).
-- Types are non-null by default (unlike Java).
+- Types are non-null by default (unlike Java). ? marks a type as nullable.
+String? (nullable string)
 - Two types of variable - `var` (mutable) and `val` (immutable - like final in java).
 - Kotlin has type inferences (unlike Java).
 Inference is also supported by functions.
 - Kotlin `when` is similar to switch in Java.